CorinneKelly/immersive-rails-assessment-final-web-0217/README.md

 # Rails Assessment

 It's time to put our Rails know-how to the test.
-Today, we have an basic new application.
+Today, we have a basic new application.

 ## Objectives
 + MVC